Etruscan Jewelry, an Ancient Goldsmith Art that is Still Relevant Today

 Their civilization reached its peak splendor in the so-called “orientalizing” period, between approximately 730 and 580 BC, when Etruscan princes began to imitate the luxurious lifestyle of the courts and nobles of the Near East.
 From there, expert goldsmiths arrived in Etruria, who opened workshops and spread their knowledge to local artisans.
 Thus was born a rich production of Etruscan jewelry.

-The nobles loved to display their wealth through precious ornaments, such as buckles, brooches, bracelets, rings.
+Nobles loved to display their wealth through precious ornaments, such as buckles, brooches, bracelets, rings.
 The preferred metal was gold, both for its preciousness and because it is incorruptible and therefore also suitable for artifacts intended to accompany the journey of the deceased into the afterlife.
-Many Etruscan jewelry pieces, in fact, have been found in tombs discovered in necropolises between Tuscany and Lazio, as can be seen from the rich collection of the National Etruscan Museum of Villa Giulia in Rome.
+The history of Etruscan jewelry, in fact, includes many ornaments found in tombs discovered in necropolises between Tuscany and Lazio, as can be seen from the rich collection of the National Etruscan Museum of Villa Giulia in Rome.

-What immediately made Etruscan goldsmith art famous, and which has maintained its reputation over more than 2000 years, were the working techniques.
-Expert oriental goldsmiths brought to Etruria their ability to work gold to maximize its main characteristics, ductility and luster.
+What immediately made this goldsmith art famous, and what has maintained its reputation over more than 2,000 years of history, were the Etruscan gold working techniques.
+Expert oriental goldsmiths brought to Etruria their ability to work gold to maximize its main characteristics, ductility and brilliance.

-The technique that made Etruscan jewelry famous is granulation, which consists of applying tiny gold spheres to the surface of a jewel or other object, also made of gold, to create designs or ornamental elements.
-This technique was already used in the 3rd millennium BC and then spread in Greek and Egyptian goldsmithing, but it was Etruscan artisans who became the greatest experts in granulation.
-Their virtuosity consisted in knowing how to work gold granules of minimal dimensions, which could reach 2 tenths of a millimeter, and in welding them to the surface of the jewel to create complex decorations, which on the gold base created unique contrasts of color and light.
+The technique that made Etruscan jewelry in gold famous is granulation, which consists of applying tiny gold spheres to the surface of a piece of jewelry or another object, always made of gold, to create designs or ornamental elements.
+This technique was already used in the 3rd millennium BC and then spread in Greek and Egyptian goldsmithing, but it was the Etruscan artisans who became the greatest experts in granulation.
+Their virtuosity consisted in being able to work with gold granules of minimal dimensions, which could be as small as 2 tenths of a millimeter, and in welding them to the surface of the jewelry to create complex decorations, which created unique contrasts of color and light on the gold base.

 In addition to granulation, the Etruscans also used other techniques, such as filigree, created by interweaving thin metal wires, embossing and chasing.
 On many jewels they also created special cavities to set hard stones, such as amber from the Baltic Sea, which made the ornaments even more precious.